NEW: As many as 86 Atlanta CDC workers may have been exposed to anthrax

 “And then after a day or two, in the worst case, if you don’t get treatment, it could be lethal for you, and beyond treatment,” he said.

-The Federal Bureau of Investigation is aware of the incident and coordinating with officials at the CDC as they investigate, said FBI spokesman Christopher Allen.
+The FBI is aware of the incident and coordinating with officials at the CDC as they investigate, said FBI spokesman Christopher Allen.

 “It is CDC’s obligation to ensure that people feel safe and are safe in the workplace and the community as we conduct our life-saving laboratory work.
 We will report findings of this investigation and all steps we take to improve lab-safety processes as a result of this incident,” the agency’s statement said.